amlopez04/HelpConnectPH/README.md

 ## 📝 License

-This project is part of a university course project.
+This project is part of a bootcamp project.

 ## 👨‍💻 Author